-State of biodiversity based on real life ecological survey data (count of populations or number of species) linked to the underlying assets assessed.
-Biodiversity state data modelled with pressure-impact relationships (or equivalent) are to be seen as quantification of activities data
+Biodiversity State of biodiversity based on real life ecological survey data state data (count of populations or number of species) linked to the underlying assets assessed.
+Biodiversity state data modelled with pressure-impact relationships (or equivalent) are to be seen as 'pressure' data.